jam928/python-algo/udemy_course/03-high-order-array-methods/03-calculate-total-sales/readme.md

 ## Instructions

 Use the given array of product objects below, each with their name, price, and quantity sold.
 Additionally, you are given a tax rate as a percentage.
-Write a function called `calculateTotalSalesWithTax` that takes in an array of product objects, along with the tax rate, and returns the total sales amount including tax.
+Write a function called `calculate_total_sales_with_tax` that takes in an array of product objects, along with the tax rate, and returns the total sales amount including tax.

 ```js
 const products = [